ben9964/PCGML-Minecraft/README.md

 6. The schematic will be saved in the `output_schems` folder with the name you gave as parameter to the `generate` function

 ## **Follow instructions in the `Considerations` section to view the output schematics**

+Packaged with the other supporting documents is a minecraft world that can be loaded into the game and played to see all examples ingame that have been included in my report